-Unit 1: The Business Environment (Externally assessed)
+Unit 1: The Business Environment (Externally Assessed)

-Unit 2: Working in a business.
+Unit 2: Working in a Business (Externally Assessed)

-Plus, four optional units which are portfolio based.
+Plus, three optional units which are portfolio based.

 The business world places a high value on the ability to research, analyse and evaluate information in order to make considered decisions.
 Students will have the opportunity to gain these vital skills.
 Alongside this you will develop practical employability skills, including the ability to communicate effectively with both internal and external stakeholders, and to manage your time effectively.